FederAndInk/my_projects/infinitime_calendar_events.md

 ## GadgetBridge integration

+[GadgetBridge](https://www.gadgetbridge.org/) is an open source android application to connect to IoT devices, it already supports the PineTime.

-GadgetBridge had already the structure to handle calendar events, I had only to add the service/characteristics and write the code to communicate those events to the pinetime.
+GadgetBridge had already the structure to handle calendar events, I had only to add the service/characteristics and write the code to communicate those events to the PineTime.
+For convenience the events are all resent when the PineTime is reconnected because the events could have been removed with a watch restart.
+Later on I also added the color of the calendar in the event and fixed an issue in GadgetBridge (see [fixes part](#fixes-that-came-out-with-the-project)).

 ## Storing the events: the FlatLinkedList container